Randonee/BasisApple/README.md

 **Running the Example**

 * Download the example in the example directory. https://github.com/Randonee/BasisApple/tree/master/example
-* From the example directory run the command: haxelib run Basis build.xml
+* From the example directory run the command: haxelib run Basis build.xml apple

 **License:**